wrongcoder/janavarro95-Stardew_Valley_Mods/Stardew Valley Mods-Back to Basics/NoMorePets/ReadMe.txt

 SMAPI 0.40.0

-Desccription: A simple mod that removes your pet from the game incase you somehow dupe it, or are annoyed with it.
+Description: A simple mod that removes your pet from the game incase you somehow dupe it, or are annoyed with it.

 Accidently duped my pet while modding.
 This helped clean up the issue for me.